-At the beginning of a calendar being called, the Judges will set forth guidelines for the proceedings.
+At the beginning of a calendar being called, the judge presiding over the calendar will set forth guidelines for the proceedings.
 Listen carefully for further direction.

 Oral arguments may be called out in case number order or by party names, so be sure to pay attention as the calendar is being called.
 You may be asked to answer “present” at the appropriate time.

 All participants shall place their microphones on mute unless they are speaking or wish to make an objection.